OCB7D2D/OcbCustomTextures/README.md

-# OCB Core Mod for Custom Texture Atlas  - 7 Days to Die (V1.0 exp) Addon
+# OCB Core Mod for Custom Texture Atlas  - 7 Days to Die (V2.1) Addon

 This mod doesn't do much on it's own, but it allows other mods to add custom (opaque) block paints and grass/plant textures.